InaPD/you-shall-not-pass/PLAN.md

 4. **The output scanner logs every hit, not just the deciding one.** The first blocking rule still decides, but logging only that hid OUT-003 and OUT-004 whenever OUT-002 matched first, understating those rules in the report.

+## Findings from Phase 4

+1. **The three layout variants existed in name only.** `pdf_resume.render` validated `layout` against a tuple and then drew the same single column for all three, so "rendered across 3 layout variants" would have been true of the manifest and false of the corpus.
+They are real now, and a test asserts the three carry identical words - layout is allowed to be a variable in the benign corpus, never a difference in content.
+2. **A CLI test wrote 100 rows into the real results file.** `tests/test_cli.py` invoked `doorman benign run` the moment the command stopped raising `NotImplementedError`, and each failed cell was appended to `harness/out/results.jsonl` - the file `doorman report` builds REPORT.md from.
+The existing guard only knew about `redteam run`; it now covers both corpora and `benign build`, which spends money.
+   This is the cheapest possible version of a fabricated result and it happened on the first run of the suite after wiring the command.
+3. **Cost cannot be computed from one token total.** A phased run uses two models at different prices, so `RunResult` now reports reader tokens separately and the row's `cost_usd` prices each at its own rate.
+Attributing everything to the agent model would have overstated the bill by about 4%.
+4. **Reader model ID resolved (pre-flight decision 1).** `claude-haiku-4-5`, no date suffix - the dated form the spec wrote is rejected.
+Changed before the first paid matrix, which is the last moment it was free to change.
+5. **Thirteen of the hundred benign resumes are DOCX.** A PDF-only benign corpus cannot produce a false positive for ING-007 or the comment channel, because it never exercises them; the false-positive rate would have been silently blind to the format where those rules live.
+6. **`BEN-095` is a classifier hard negative, not an ING-007 one.** A DOCX comment is extracted as metadata, not as a vanished run, so the rule that reads it is CLS-002.
+   Worth stating because the obvious reading of "resume with a comment in it" is the wrong one.
+7. **Email and portfolio URL are pinned after generation, not asked for.** The model picks neither: the address is forced onto `example.com`, and only the one spec with a fixture page behind it gets a `portfolio.example` link.
+An unresolvable portfolio URL would add a tool failure to a benign run that has nothing to do with the defences.
+8. **A crashed run was being counted as a security outcome.** `_error_row` writes `executed=False, aborted=True`, and the report fed every row into the tables, so a cell that died on a rate limit lowered the reported ASR of whichever config it landed under and raised the reported FPR of whichever applicant it hit.
+Rates are now computed over completed runs only; errored runs stay in the appendix and the Errors section, and the header says how many were excluded.
+A run the *defences* aborted - reader failure, no decision recorded - still counts as `FP_hard`, which is the distinction that matters.
+9. **Decision agreement counted `None == None` as agreement.** A config that aborted every benign run would have reported 100% agreement with the baseline.
+Both sides must now have reached a decision to be paired at all.
+10. **The two-column layout could put the main column on the wrong page.** Both columns draw onto one canvas and `showPage()` is global, so a sidebar that overflowed first pushed every later line of the main column onto the next page, beside nothing.
+The columns are now recorded per page and replayed together.
+The identical-words check would never have caught this - the words are all still there, in the wrong place.

 ## Standing constraints